UltimateHackingKeyboard/firmware/README.md

 To build a full firmware tarball:

 1. Run `npm install` in `scripts`.
-2. Enter nrf shell `nrfutil toolchain-manager launch --shell --ncs-version v2.8.0`
+2. Enter nrf shell `nrfutil toolchain-manager launch --shell --ncs-version v2.8.0`.
+Alternatively, if you prefer to use the system shell, make sure you have zephyr sdk installed: https://docs.zephyrproject.org/latest/develop/toolchains/zephyr_sdk.html
 2. Run `scripts/make-release.mjs`.
 (Or `scripts/make-release.mjs --allowSha` for development purposes.)
 3. Now, the created tarball `scripts/uhk-firmware-VERSION.tar.gz` can be flashed with UHK Agent.